troglodyte/PCEP-prep/Module2.md

 3. Python leaves the code for a moment, to jump to the function you want to invoke
 4. Executes its code, causes the desired effect
 5. Returns to your code and resumes Execution
+6. Calling a function is referred to as `function invocation` or `function call`

 ### `print()`
 * Sends the result to the output device (e.g. the console)